-Every person obligated to pay child support must be aware that a child support order remains in full force and effect until it is modified by a new child support order.
+Every person obligated to pay child support must be aware that a child support order remains in full force and effect until it is modified by a new one.
 However, many payors — those responsible for paying child support — will often informally modify a child support order, and that can be a costly mistake.
-That’s because the associated costs of modifying a child support order through the courts are often a deterrent to seeking a formal modification for those who are not familiar with the pitfalls of such an endeavor.
+That’s because the associated costs of modifying a order through the courts are often a deterrent to seeking a formal modification for those who are not familiar with the pitfalls of such an endeavor.

 A court will modify a child support order upon a finding of a material change in circumstances that warrant a change in support.
 If the parties agree to a change in the child support amount, the Court is likely to affirm the agreement but, without a finding of a material change in circumstances, is not obligated to.

 Verbal agreements are especially dangerous in this regard.
 Parties to a child support order are not encouraged to verbally agree on modifications of child support.
 Even in the face of a verbal agreement, the payee—the person receiving the child support payments—has the right to enforce the existing court order and can do so by way of a petition requesting that the payor be held in contempt of court and pay interest for any underpayment.
 A written agreement can provide some additional protection; however, unless and until the payor petitions the court for a modification of the order itself, the child support obligation continues.